Shenango Township, Lawrence County, Pennsylvania: History

-Named for the Shenango River, Shenango Township was incorporated in 1796 as a part of Beaver County, Pennsylvania; Lawrence County did not yet exist.
-Shenango later became one of Lawrence County's original townships and quickly became one of the most populous areas, because the land was suitable for many different purposes.
+Named for the Shenango River, Shenango Township was incorporated in 1804 as a part of Beaver County, Pennsylvania; Lawrence County did not yet exist.
+Shenango Township was carved out of the neighboring North Beaver Township, Pennsylvania.
+At the time of its establishment, Shenango Township stretched from the Shenango River to the Slippery Rock Creek gorge.
+Over the next 100 years portions of the township would be annexed or reduced to create, South New Castle Borough, Pollock Township (which later became the City of New Castle), Taylor Township, and Slippery Rock Township.

+Shenango became one of Lawrence County's original townships and quickly became one of the most populous areas, because the land was suitable for many different purposes.
 One of the first settlers to live in Shenango was William Carins.
 He came to this area in 1796 and was the man who gave Shenango its name.
 Carins was awarded the land after his service in the Revolutionary War; he was paid in 500 acre of land.
 Carins worked as a cloth weaver and ran a small store where he sold his goods.
 William Tindall was another one of Shenango's first settlers.
 Tindall was paid 400 acre for his service in the Revolutionary War.
 He lived to the age of 93 and was buried in the Tindall family cemetery near the "Turkey Hill" section of the township.
 The Tindall family cemetery is most famously known as the resting place of Mary Black, a supposed, but never proven, witch of around the same time period.
 Her grave is separate from the others and is the only one dug up.
 Shenango's largest land owner was a Philadelphia lawyer named Benjamin Chew.
 Chew bought up large portions of the southern extent of the township under assumed names for pennies an acre.
-He later resold the land for a profit, and the small town of Chewton was later named after him.
+He later resold the land for a profit, and the village of Chewton in Wayne Township was later named after him.

 The township was linked to New Castle, Ellwood and Pittsburgh in 1908 by the Pittsburgh, Harmony, Butler and New Castle Railway, an interurban trolley line.
-The line closed on 15 June 1931, and the trolleys were replaced by buses.
+The line closed on August 15, 1931, and the trolleys were replaced by buses.

 The New Castle Armory was listed on the National Register of Historic Places in 1991.

+The Borough of South New Castle is planned to be re-annexed by the township on January 1st, 2026, after a successful vote on the merger in 2023.